 FINDING FOREVER HOMES FOR RESEARCH ANIMALS.

-Beagle Freedom Australia have teamed up with other like-minded organisations to urge the Australian state governments to clear up the current laws and guidelines surrounding the use of animals in research and teaching, they currently allow healthy dogs, cats and other animals to be euthanised at the end of their ‘use’.
+The Right to Release is a movement created by Beagle Freedom Protect (USA) founder, Shannon Keith back in 2010.
+It first passed in 2014 in the state of Minnesota.
+Beagle Freedom Australia launched an adaptation of the same bill in Australia in 2013 and in 2016, we teamed up with other like-minded organisations to urge the Australian state governments to clear up the current laws and guidelines surrounding the use of animals in research and teaching, they currently allow healthy dogs, cats and other animals to be euthanised at the end of their ‘use’.
 This legislative push would enact laws to ensure research facilities MUST give dogs and cats used in laboratory testing a chance at a life after research.

 This is a simple, common-sense, and compassionate proposal to help rescue dogs and cats from tax-payer funded and privately-run research laboratories.
 The legislation would facilitate a relationship between laboratories that use dogs and cats for research purposes and registered non-profit animal rescue organisations so that when the animals are no longer needed they can be placed into community foster care through reputable rescue organisations.